-Checking item(s) Validation tasks Deposit type code Check for missing value Check if there are brackets, hyphens or other symbols Consistency check Check if all codes presented in Part A exist in Part B Check if there are duplicate codes in Part B Account number Check for missing value Check if there are brackets, hyphens or other symbols Check if there are duplicates in account number Position reference number Check if there are duplicated to the consistency check Check if there are brackets, hyphens or other symbols Check if there are duplicates in account number and position number Currency Check for missing value Check if currency code matches with SWIFT currency code Principal balance Principal balance plus accrued interest should not include date.
-Consistency check Check that principal balance plus accrued interest should not be less than or equal to zero Check that the principal balance plus accrued interest should not include the accrued interest of non-business day immediately after the position date.
-Fixed Interest rate Check if the value is in the wrong format (e.g. >10%) Consistency check Check if the value is missing, whether it is due to different portions of the deposit are subject to different interest rates; if yes, check if details of the interest rate calculation methodology are provided for such a product in Part B Interest rate indicator Check if the value falls within the permissible values: D, M, Q, S, A Interest spread (% above or below a benchmark rate) Check if the value is in the wrong format (e.g. >10%) Consistency check Check if the value is missing, whether it is due to different portions of the deposit are subject to different interest rates; if yes, check if details of the interest rate calculation methodology are provided for such product in Part B Check if benchmark rate (e.g. HIBOR, Prime rate) to which the fixed percentage refers is provided for such a product in Part B(c) Fixed interest rate & Interest spread Consistency check • Check if both fields exist for one record (inconsistent)
+Checking item(s) Validation tasks Deposit type code Check if there is no missing value Check if there are no brackets, hyphens or other symbols Consistency check Check if all codes presented in Part A exist in Part B Check if there are no duplicate codes in Part B Account number Check if there is no missing value Check if there are no brackets, hyphens or other symbols Check if there are no duplicates in account number Account number & Position reference number Check if there is no missing value Check if there are no brackets, hyphens or other symbols Check if there are no duplicates in account number and position number Consistency check Check that the account number and the position reference number are not the same Currency Check if there is no missing value Check if currency code matches with SWIFT currency code Principal balance Principal balance plus accrued interest Check if there is no missing value Check that principal balance plus accrued interest should not be less than or equal to zero Check that the principal balance plus accrued interest should not include the accrued interest of non-business day immediately after the position date.
+If the deposit product is non-interest bearing, check if the accrued interest is zero Consistency check Check if the principal balance and principal balance plus accrued interest are accurate if principal balance is larger than the principal balance plus accrued interest For a sample of records of interest bearing products, check if the accrued interest in Part A is correctly calculated up to the position date based on the interest calculation methodology provided in Part B(a) by re-calculation Fixed Interest rate Check if the value is in the wrong format (e.g. >10%) Consistency check Check if the value is missing, whether it is due to different portions of the deposit are subject to different interest rates; if yes, check if details of the interest rate calculation methodology are provided for such a product in Part B Interest rate indicator Check if the value falls within the permissible values: D, M, Q, S, A Interest spread (% above or below a benchmark rate) Check if the value is in the wrong format (e.g. >10%) Consistency check Check if the value is missing, whether it is due to different portions of the deposit are subject to different interest rates; if yes, check if details of the interest rate calculation methodology are provided for such product in Part B Check if benchmark rate (e.g. HIBOR, Prime rate) to which the fixed percentage refers is provided for such a product in Part B(c) Fixed interest rate & Interest spread Consistency check Check that only one of the fields have a value for one record